pieterjm/JukeboxBot/README.md

  - The handle of the bot is "jukebox_fm_bot'

 ## Backlog
- - Connect JukeboxBot to noderunnersfm
- - Integrate callback script and bot script into one script
- - Change polling function to callback from telegram
+ - Spotify gave a new error when connecting, test invalid ID's
- - Create a welcome message for new users
+ - Create nicely designed HTML pages for payment and Spotify connection

 ## Ideas for new features
  - One-to-one communication: Allow users to have a private conversation with to bot.
 Search for tracks, manage their playlist, add to queue.
 This one is important to create as it enables to create other features as described below.